 Sexual addiction and the demonic

 One of the least thoughtful ways to help a struggling Christian is to say: “let me pray for you for deliverance from the spirit of lust, after which you will be free.”
-Not that this must not happen, but ultimately because it has to be accompanied by discipleship.
+Not that this must not happen, but ultimately because it has to be accompanied by discipleship through a support group.

 Sexual addiction obviously includes an element of demonic activity (Ephesians 6:11 ff).
 But so does anger (see Eph 4:27).
 So does judgmentalism.
 Jesus said to a group of strictly moral men who were judgemental and angry: “You are of your father the devil” (John 8:44).
 They were so incensed and threatened by him that they were plotting murder!
 I have seen some committed Christians manifest the most irrational forms of intense anger in church meetings that I thought their repressed emotions were a stronghold of Satan.